springinnovate/carbon_edge_model/README.rst

 * ``group`` and ``target`` - used to "group" differently named raster samples into a single sample pool.
 For example, if there are several ``response`` rasters but they refer to different years of data, all are needed to train the model as a single predictor, you would list every individual year as a separate response and give it a unique ``group`` per predictor, but an identical ``target``.
 For example, if you have 5 rasters as responses, and 10 predictors, but all 5 rasters have the same ``target``, there will be 5 samples of 11 units where all the predictors are identical but the responses are unique.
 * ``filter_only`` - if set to 1 then this raster is not included in the sample vector, but is only used to accept or reject a sample vector given any of the filter options.
 This is useful if there is an input predictor that is a mask, such as forest, but otherwise always has the same value.

-Below is an example of such a table
+Below is an example of such a table:

 +----------------------------------------------------------------------------------+-----------+----------+----------+------+------+--------+----------------------+--------------+
 | predictor                                                                        | response  | include  | exclude  | min  | max  | group  | target               | filter_only  |